Playing Divide-and-Choose Given Uncertain Preferences

 Ever since Abraham and Lot divided the land of Canaan, with Abraham dividing and Lot choosing, the divide-and-choose method has been employed to parcel out assets.
 Today the method is widely used when partners in a real estate deal invoke their buy-sell agreement, or when siblings divide up an inheritance.

-Sometimes, as with the famed cake-cutting problem, the assets are continuous.
-Other times, there are separate indivisible assets, as perhaps valuables from an estate.
-Consider cake-cutting, where the cake has vanilla filling, chocolate icing, and a cherry, each element being divisible.
+The assets can be continuous, as with the classic cake-cutting problem, or separable and indivisible, for example valuables from an estate.
+Consider multi-dimensional cake-cutting with divisible elements vanilla filling, chocolate icing and a cherry.
 One player will divide the cake; the other will then choose her piece.
-Posit that the two players have additive preferences and that fractional portions of assets take proportional fractional values.
-If the players' preferences are known, the divider arrays the assets (filling, icing, cherry) in order of the ratio of his value to her (the chooser's) value.
+Positing additive preferences and that fractional portions have fractional values, if the divider knows the chooser's preferences, he arrays the assets (filling, icing, cherry) in order of the ratio of his value to her (the chooser's) value.
 Just enough low-ratio assets are placed in pile 2 to assure that the chooser selects it, leaving the divider the high-ratio assets in pile 1.\footnote{Throughout this paper, we assume without loss of generality that ``pile 1'' is the divider's preferred pile.} Only one asset will generally need to be divided fractionally; in knife-edge situations it could be none.